Tragedy is repeated

 Hammer

 A surprisingly interesting character, Hammer represents the everyday man among the main characters, not taken very seriously by the other protagonists even though he starts out being rather useful as a handyman with connections, only to betray the protagonists later on due to an inner weakness and anxiety about not being special.
 His betrayal comes as a big surprise to most people, as does his return and demise, probably because most players did disregard Hammer as a rather insignificant minor character and comic relief at first.
 The fact that they set it up that way was rather genius.
-Hammer is also contrasted with Elly's mother Medena in his big scene, who both represent "normal" individuals that have no special abilities or powers, but Hammer is anxious about being powerless and seeks to gain the satisfaction and experience of power even at the expense of his freedom while Medena makes due with the limited power that she has and remains free in her actions.
+Hammer is also contrasted with Elly's mother Medena in his big scene, since they both represent "normal" individuals that have no special abilities or powers.
+But Hammer is anxious about being powerless and seeks to gain the satisfaction and experience of power even at the expense of his freedom while Medena makes due with the limited power that she has and remains free in her actions.
 However, it still ends badly for both of them.
 They both represent the tragedy of the everyday person getting involved in the larger conflict, while also exemplifying that even the seemingly unimportant individual is capable of both heroic deeds and devastating damage to even special people.

 Ramsus

 Ramsus is, according to Takahashi, the character that reflects him the most, even saying they are very similar.
 This came as something of a surprise to me since I would have thought Fei or Krelian reflected Takahashi the most.
 If I had to guess, it is the feeling of neglect or of being useless, the fundamental motivation of Ramsus to prove himself, that Takahashi identifies with.
 He has said that he was brought up in a family of intense competitiveness, and has described himself as someone with low self-esteem ever since he was a child.
-Takahashi has also mentioned being betrayed by people on his team while working on Xenogears, so it is likely that this leadership role within the development team along with hidden low self-esteem and struggling in his ambition finds an analogy in the character of Ramsus.
+Takahashi has also mentioned being betrayed by people on his team while working on Xenogears, so it is likely that this leadership role within the development team along with hidden low self-esteem and struggling in his ambition finds an analogy in the character of Ramsus.In the story, Ramsus serves as a kind of self-appointed rival to Fei once he learns that Fei is both the "demon" who destroyed Elru and the reason he was rejected at birth.
+In reality, all this is merely used by others to manipulate Ramsus, using him as a pawn.
+As such, Ramsus' main purpose in the plot is to serve as a tragic character, and perhaps one of the more original and well-done characters in the story.
+In his tragic fall he goes from treating women well, abhoring violence against women, to both physically hurting Elly and killing his lover in his desperation and rage as he is being provoked to the limit.

 Krelian

 Krelian is perhaps the main antagonist, or second only to Fei and Elly's alter egos, yet is presented in a most unusual way.
 He is introduced much later than other antagonists and remains remote from the main characters and the action for most of the story, not ever directly fighting the protagonist like the others, but instead is mainly shown having interactions with Fei in a past life 500 years prior to the present (through flashbacks).
 Unlike the other major characters in the story he lacks a heritage or destiny from his origins, and instead rises to a position of power and knowledge from the position of an underdog.
 He is essentially an outsider outwitting the system and everyone, yet he does so by actually appearing to embrace it more than anyone else through the use of his strong will.
-While the archetype or image of Grahf is that of a demon out to destroy God and the world, the archetype or image of Krelian is that of a holy man seeking to find (or create) God and lead people to some form of salvation.
+While the archetype or image of Grahf is that of a demon out to destroy God and the world, the archetype or image of Krelian is that of a holy man seeking to find (or create) God and lead people to some form of salvation.Much of the brilliance of the plot owes itself to this character, since Krelian's hidden motive to essentially hijack and use the Deus system as an "Ark" for the "salvation" or benefit of not just some chosen humans, but all of them, elevates what would otherwise just be a "false god" or "out-of-control doomsday weapon" plot into a much more interesting climax and philosophical discourse.
+Unfortunately, and perhaps because the last half of the narrative was rushed, the details concerning this plan of Krelian's requires careful reading and is easily lost on the audience the first time.
+The complexity and intended depth for this character appears to have been a bit too much for the authors to handle and get across properly, especially in combination with his intentional hiddenness for most of the narrative.
+Perhaps if the story had started with Episode IV as originally planned, where Krelian likely would have been one of the main characters, more insights could have been given into his humanity and love for people, which was otherwise only implied in one brief flashback and what Elly learned after merging with his consciousness.

 A reference to Karellen, Takahashi's favorite character from the book Childhood's End, Krelian can be considered an inverse mirroring of Karellen.
 Karellen is an advanced and emotionally calm alien overlord with the appearance of a devil that is attempting to help humanity evolve in a benevolent way, but is unable to ascend to a higher plane himself.
 Krelian, on the other hand, is a sensitive and emotionally volatile human underdog with the appearance of a holy man attempting to help humanity and even the "gods" evolve in a more ruthless and darker way, yet is the only one that ends up ascending to the higher plane while leaving the rest of mankind behind.